-The infection is confined to the interdigital skin and the inflammation is only mild to moderate (this stage maybe referred to as foot scald).
+The infection is confined to the interdigital skin and the inflammation is only mild to moderate (this stage may be referred to as foot scald).
 The surface layer of skin is reddened, moist and there is hair loss from the skin.
-1. Moisture evident between toes.
-Early signs of exudate and hair loss (goat).
+1. Hair loss between toes, reddening of skin, moisture present and damaged horn from previous footrot infection.
 2. Hair loss between toes, reddening of skin and whitish skin in interdigital cleft.
-3. Reddening of the skin, moist exudate has matted the hair between the toes.
-4. Reddening of the skin, hair loss and prior episodes of scald have damaged the horn growth of the inside wall.
+3. Reddening of the skin, moisture and hair loss 4.
+Reddening of the skin, hair loss and prior episodes of footrot have damaged the horn growth of the inside wall.

 The inflammation of the interdigital skin is more severe and may involve part or all of the soft horn on the inside wall of the toe, but there is less than 2mm of under-running of the sole.
+1. Hair loss between the toes, exudate and inflammation present on inner wall of toe.

-1. Granulation of skin between the toes because of constant moisture and footrot infection.
-2. Severe interdigital inflammation, high exudate levels, loss of hair and erosion of the skin - horn junction.
+2. Severe interdigital inflammation, high exudate levels, loss of hair and erosion of the skin-horn junction.
 3. Complete hair loss, significant inflamation and exudate levels.